For analyzing the best pairs to trade looking from a longer term perspective the last 12 months Currency Classification can be used in support.

-Strong: USD / JPY.
+Strong: USD / JPY / CHF.
 The preferred range is from 6 to 8.

-Average: GBP, CHF, NZD.
+Average: GBP, NZD.
 The preferred range is from 4 to 5.

 Weak: EUR, AUD, CAD.
 The preferred range is from 1 to 3.

 The 12 Months Currency Strength and the 12 Months Average are provided here below.
-This data and the "12 months currency classification" are considered for deciding on the preferred range.
-Because it is not ideal nor desired to change the range for a currency every single month, we perform several checks to avoid this.
+This data and the "12 months Currency Classification" are considered for deciding on the preferred range.
+Because it is not ideal nor desired to change the range for a currency every single week, we perform several checks to avoid this.